Product Management Talent

 - Social discovery: While you may not personally know them, you’ve been connected to them through a mutual acquaintance (or a series of acquaintances).

-- Passively discovered: Their LinkedIn profile looks like a match, so you (or your talent team) approaches them.
+- Passively discovered: Their LinkedIn profile looks like a match, so you (or your talent team) approach them.

 While some people swear by one of these particular methods, there’s no perfect way to find the right product talent.
 Although someone who wasn’t actively looking for a job might seem more attractive, they might also be harder to actually get since they aren’t particularly unhappy with their current situation.
 And, while personal connections are great, there’s plenty of other talent out there who may not be in your network.
 It’s a good idea to utilize as many sources as possible to give yourself the most diverse pool of possibilities.
 Try to keep the conversation and networking going even when you aren’t actively hiring for your team.